neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 ### Native Asset Methods

 The NEO blockchain supports native assets, the two most important ones being NEO and GAS.
-Native assets are UTXO based and are understood natively by the blockchain.
+Native assets are Unspent Transaction Output (UTXO) based and are understood natively by the blockchain.
 Contrast this with tokens like the one we've built so far which live entirely in custom smart contracts.
 As a result, they require special handling within smart contracts.
 Luckily, NEO•ONE smart contracts abstract most of this away and let you focus on the logic of your smart contract.

 In order to receive native assets, we can decorate a method with `@receive`.
 Methods marked with `@receive` must return a `boolean` value to indicate whether or not the contract wants to receive the assets.
 Note, however, that there are cases where the contract may still receive assets, despite returning `false`, due to limitations in how NEO handles native UTXO assets.
 For these cases, we automatically generate a `refundAssets` method that clients of your smart contract may call to refund assets which were not processed by the smart contract (i.e. the smart contract returned `false` or was not called).
 Note that this method cannot refund assets if the smart contract invocation succeeded.